uzillion/Simple-Image-Browser/README.txt

 TO RUN PROGRAM:
 -> Place images in ./data folder
--> In your terminal/command prompt go to where the file in saved -> If on Windows Command Prompt, type: "image-browser.py" -> If on Unix/Linux terminal, type: "python3 image-browser.py"
+-> In your terminal/command prompt go to where the file in saved -> If on Windows Command Prompt, type "main.py [width]" -> If on Unix/Linux terminal, type: "python3 main.py [width]" -> You can also specify width as a parameter

 HOW TO USE IMAGE BROWSER:
 Press '>' for viewing next 5 pictures